Your First Plugin (Windows)

 3. Plugin type: Select the type of plugin that you want the template to create.

-4. Target Version: Select the target Rhino version.
+4. Minimum Target Version: Select the lowest Rhino version to target.

 6. For this tutorial, just accept the default settings.
 Click the Finish button, and the template begins to generate your plugin project’s folders, files, and classes.
 When the template is finished, look through the plugin project using Visual Studio’s Solution Explorer